LennartFr/alf20191ibmbc/workshop.md

 The Ledger is kept at all peers and, optionally, at a subset of orderers.

+<b>Hyperledger Fabric channel</b> is a private “subnet” of communication between two or more specific network members, for the purpose of conducting private and confidential transactions.
+A channel is defined by members (organizations), anchor peers per member, the shared ledger, chaincode application(s) and the ordering service node(s).

-<b>Chaincode </b> Chaincode is what Hyperledger calls <b>Smart Contracts </b>.
+<b>Chaincode </b> Chaincode is what Ethereum calls <b>Smart Contracts </b>.
 They are invoked by a client application external to the blockchain network – that manages access and modifications to a set of key-value pairs in the World State.
 Smart contract chaincode is installed onto peer nodes and instantiated to one or more channels.

 <b>Peer</b> A network entity that hosts the ledger and runs chaincode containers in order to perform read/write operations to the ledger.
 Peers are owned and maintained by members.

 <b>Hyperledger Fabric CA </b> is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
 The CA issues one root certificate (rootCert) to each

-<b>Orderer</b> Is responsible for establishing consensus.
+<b>Orderer</b> is responsible for establishing consensus.
 It is a defined collective of nodes that orders transactions into a block.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channel’s on the network.
 The ordering service is designed to support pluggable implementations beyond the out-of-the-box SOLO and Kafka varieties.
 The ordering service is a common binding for the overall network; it contains the cryptographic identity material tied to each Member.

+<b>Consensus</b> is the process of reaching agreement on the next set of transactions to be added to the ledger.
+First a transaction must be endorsed, then passed to the Orderers for validation and commitment.

 ## Exercise 0: Blockchain Platform Playground: https://blockchaindevelop.mybluemix.net/login
 ## Exercise 1: First Steps Building Hyperledger Applications [Start bulding Hyperledger Fabric applications](HL%20BYFA.md)